na-na-hi/renget/archive/SchizoList.md

 >active 2020-2023

 #/z/
+**lain sucks**
+Haunts: /wsr/
+>lain sucks
+>appears in threads about Serial Experiments Lain to say the above phrase
+>around 100 identifiable posts
+>unknowable motives
+>this one might actually just be a meme
+>active since 2015ish
+>this is a meme you dip

 !!! warning Autism

 ->*Hold!
 What you are doing to us is wrong!
 Why do you do this thing?*<-
 	As I say in the disclaimer, this is meant to serve as a quick run-down of some of 4chan's most prolific posters.
 It also serves as a kind of very informal chronicle of such people.
 I, yrstruly, am also on the list.
 It isn't meant to be a bad thing - some entries are derogatory in tone, but this is because I think a purely academic list would be very boring to read.
 No offense is intended.